penumbra-zone/guide/pages/node/pd/indexing-events.md

 The `pd` software emits ABCI events while processing blocks.
 By default, these blocks are stored in CometBFT's key-value database locally, but node operators can opt-in to writing the events to an external PostgreSQL database.
+Furthermore, the `pindexer` software can be used to take these raw ABCI events, and produce penumbra-specific "app views" with rich formatted data.

 ## Configuring a Penumbra node to write events to postgres